|Type of record:||Monument|

-A watching brief on excavation of a service trench to the south of Venta Icenorum Roman town (NHER 9786) recorded details of the triple defensive ditch outside the town previously noted on aerial photographs.
-Four ditches were encountered in excavation, the fourth intermediate ditch had not been picked up on the aerial photographs.
+A watching brief maintained during the excavation of a service trench to the south of Venta Icenorum Roman town (NHER 9786) recorded details of the triple defensive ditch outside the town previously noted on aerial photographs.
+Four ditches were encountered; the fourth intermediate ditch had not been picked up on the aerial photographs.
 The upper fills of these ditches were investigated and the Roman pottery found within them suggests they were infilled in the 2nd century AD.
-Finds in the churchyard include three Roman coins.
 The cropmarks of this section of the triple-ditch system is now recorded under NHER 52202, see also NHER 52201 for overall discussion of site.

 Images - none